 The data set and the targeted use case are described clearly and concisely.
 The use case is relevant and of interest for FG-AI4H (selected after prioritization among the various possible use cases).
 The data acquisition procedure is described in detail, such that experts from independent trusted institutions can acquire more undisclosed test data according to this protocol.

 The data type (e.g. images, time series, laboratory tests, “omics”, text, electronic health records, etc. or combinations thereof), size (e.g. file size, number of samples), structure (e.g. database type, file format and content etc.), and properties (depending on the data type) are indicated.
+Any data (pre-)processing methods are explained: It is explained how missing, uncertain, or incomplete data have been treated if they occur.
+(E.g.: are there any gaps or redundancies, if the submitter provides time series patient or clinical data - in the sense of data with a unique identifier collected over certain time intervals, not continuous EKGs data type?
+Are imputations or projections of the data available?)

-Output variables are characterised, if they exist (such as ICD or ICHI codes, triage tags, pixel or voxel labels in a segmentation or annotation task).
-Any data (pre-)processing methods are explained: Have the raw data been preserved or have the submitters applied any cleaning mechanism or transformation on the collected data?
+Have the raw data been preserved or have the submitters applied any cleaning mechanism or transformation on the collected data?
 The data provenance/source is named: Who has collected and/or aggregated the data and where?
 Who has created the labels/ground truths?
 Who has assessed the data, e.g. with respect to quality?
 What were the objectives of the data acquisition?
 What is the current ownership of the data?
+Data and annotations/labels/output variables have been validated by an independent domain expert/specialist in terms of quality and suitability, especially in the case of automated data annotation procedures.

 The data follow the applicable laws and regulations for data acquisition, processing and sharing, such as privacy laws, copyright laws etc. Contact details and relevant information about the submitter are given.
 Any potential conflicts of interest are clearly indicated.